History of the NFL

 The NFL flourished in the remainder of the 20th Century, and American Football became increasingly popular, even stepping outside of the shadow of baseball in the years following World War II.
 This massive increase in popularity owed a lot to technological developments, most notably in 1939, when the game between the Brooklyn Dodgers and the Philadelphia Eagles made history as the first to be broadcast on television.
 Indeed, although over six hundred NFL players had fought for their country and twenty-one had been killed, the sport recovered quickly from the disruption imposed by the War, and an increasing number of Americans began to enjoy games, as more families began to purchase television sets.

 In 1946 the All-American Football Conference began play.
 Their team locations had a wider span of the Country than the NFL.
 Their owners had deeper pockets as well.
 The Cleveland Browns dominated this League winning all 4 Championships.
 Like challengers before and after, this League couldn’t outlast the NFL.
-In 1950 they merged with the NFL with only the Cleveland Browns, San Francisco 49’ers and the original Baltimore Colts (no relation to the current Colts) being integrated into the league.
+In 1950 they merged with the NFL with only the Cleveland Browns, San Francisco San Francisco 49ers and the original Baltimore Colts (no relation to the current Colts) being integrated into the league.

 However, in 1959, the sport faced one of its greatest challenges yet.
 Frustrated by the NFL, Lamar Hunt resolved to create a serious rival to the NFL; the American Football League.
 The 1960s were dominated by squabbles between the rival leagues over players and television rights.
 The AFL even took their grievances into the court room, claiming that the NFL were unfairly dominating television coverage and players.
 The court eventually ruled in favor of the NFL, but it was becoming increasingly clear to players, coaches and fans that something would have to be done to curb the belligerence that was beginning to pervade the sport.